Moving to Campus

 - Pick up your key in Gengras Student Union at Check-in

-Returning students will be scheduled to move-in on Sunday, Sept.
-1, 2019 or Monday Sept.
-2, 2019 depending on their building.
-The schedule of arrival days and times will be updated on this page and emailed to your University of Hartford email account in Aug.
+Returning students will be scheduled to move-in on Sunday, Aug.
+23. The schedule of arrival days and times will be updated on this page and emailed to your University of Hartford email account in July.

 Please do not arrive on campus earlier than your scheduled move-in time.
 Your cooperation in ensuring a smooth move-in process for all students is greatly appreciated.